yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![A screenshot of the New Service Endpoint selection in VSTS with Azure Resource Manager highlighted.](media/Ex1-Task7.14.png)

-15. Select the link indicated in the screenshot below to access the advanced settings
+15. Select the link indicated in the screenshot below to access the advanced settings.

     ![A screenshot of the Add Azure Resource Manager dialog where you can enter your subscription information.](media/Ex1-Task7.15.png)

-16. Enter the required information using the service principal information you created before the lab
+16. Enter the required information using the service principal information you created before the lab.

-    > Note if you don't have your Subscription information handy you can view it using `az account show` on your **local** machine (not the build agent)
+    > **NOTE:** I you don't have your Subscription information handy you can view it using `az account show` on your **local** machine (not the build agent).

     ---- **Connection name**: azurecloud-sol